Grades will be made up of the following components, with approximate weights as shown:

 There will be three tests.
 Quiz 1 and Quiz 2 (approx. 40 - 45 min, in class, closed notes/books/phones/computers), and a midterm exam.
 The exact dates of these will be posted in the Course Schedule in a timely manner, as well as announced in class.
 The anticipated dates are early - mid February (Quiz 1), early - mid March (Midterm), and late March or early April (Quiz 2).
 The Exam will be take-home, open book and open notes but using restricted time, and other resources (such as internet) will be restricted, and you will be required to give the honor pledge.
 The exact requirements and details will be given with the exams.
 Test solutions from previous years are strictly off-limit.

 There will be approximately four or five homeworks in the first half of the semester.
 There will be only one or two homeworks in the second half of the semester, in order to allow time for the Course Project.
 The assignments themselves will be posted in Canvas.
 Homeworks will be due, by default, before the beginning of class on the due date as specified in Canvas.
 Due dates will also be shown in the Course Schedule in a timely manner.
 Solutions from previous years are off-limit.
-You are required to upload an electronic copy (a pdf file) to Owl space.
+You are required to upload an electronic copy (a pdf file) to Canvas.
 You are not required to type everything but if you have parts produced non-electronically you need to scan your hard copy into a pdf file on a high-quality scanner.
 If you have problems with electronic upload you can bring a hard copy to class or drop it in the designated wall pocket next to my office door before the deadline, and also notify me of this fact before the deadline.
 You will be asked to upload the e-copy once the upload problems are fixed.
-A summary of required formats, file names, and other requirements are posted here for your convenience.
-Please be sure to thoroughly read and follow them.
+A summary of required formats, file names, and other requirements are posted here in a single file for your convenience.
+I will refer to this file as “Logistic Details”.
+Please be sure to thoroughly read and follow.
+You may save the file for your handy reference; or you can always access it at https://www.ece.rice.edu/~erzsebet/ANNcourse/NML502-LogisticsDetails.pdf .

 2.1 Late Homework policy Homework will be due on the due date and time posted with the Assignment in Canvas.
 If the deadline indicated in the Course Schedule should be different, then the deadline posted in Canvas applies.
 After the due date, but before solutions are handed out, homework can be turned in for 50% credit.
 After solutions are handed out, 0% credit will be issued.